Ace-Extrenof/AoS/content/Chapter-1.md

 ---

 Jim walked through the fog, his fiery gun illuminating the way, he saw battle marks along the ground.
-The sight of the ground told Jim the intensity of the battle taht had taken place.
+The sight of the ground told Jim the intensity of the battle that had taken place.
 It was brutal.

 *Must have been one hell of a fight.* He thought.